 Emerging markets poised to benefit from accelerating trends

 The rise of the internet and persistent technological advancement have been increasingly important drivers of emerging markets.
 China, which was traditionally the powerhouse of global manufacturing for decades, today rides the wave of digital innovation with the success of the BAT tech giants – Baidu, Ali Baba and Tencent.
 Some of the largest e-commerce, gaming, social media and hardware manufacturers reside in emerging markets and the changing nature of the index shows just how much this changed over a decade.

 An emerging market economy is simply one transitioning from low-to-middle income to high income.
 However, unlike a frontier economy, an emerging market economy already shares some of the characteristics of a developed market.
 This includes a functioning stock exchange where shares can be easily traded, access to debt and some form of predictable government regulation – all of which help smooth its path to development.

-However, by 2040, it’s estimated that emerging economies will have an output that is double the developed world.
-In other words, in the space of 45 years emerging markets will have gone from a peripheral position in the world economy to a central one.
+However, by 2022, it’s estimated that emerging economies will have an output that is larger than the developed world (Figure 2).
+In other words, in the space of 42 years, emerging markets will have gone from a peripheral position in the world economy to a central one.
 Despite this, they still account for just a fraction of most Australian investment portfolios.

 A demographic shift

 If you’re wondering why emerging markets are experiencing such solid growth, you’ve hit upon the second part of the emerging markets equation – many emerging markets are undergoing a profound demographic shift.